 You can get rid of that with about a week of proper dieting.

 If we look at real world examples of extreme hedonism, like Thanksgiving, Christmas, and New Years, then we have even less reason to worry.
 On average, people only gain around one pound of body weight during the holidays.

 Talk with people who’ve partaken in binges like this, and you’ll quickly realize they often don’t gain as much fat as you’d expect.
 After a few days of eating normally and allowing their extra water, sodium, and glycogen stores to decrease, their weight settles back to where it was before the calorie bonanza.

 In other words, calorie intake and fat gain don’t go up in lockstep.

 Summary: You can expect to gain about 0.2 pounds of fat for every 1,000 calories you eat above your maintenance needs.
 Thus, if you eat 5,000 calories more than you need to maintain your weight over the course of a day, you’ll probably gain about a pound of fat.

 It’s easy to find examples of people who’ve eaten ungodly amounts of food without getting fat.

-Overeating will always cause some level of fat gain, but several changes take place in your body that reduce the number of calories that are stored as fat.
+While overeating will almost always cause some amount of fat gain, several changes take place in your body that prevent all of the calories you eat from being stored as body fat.